StrongMind/culture/tech_sessions/cohorts/topics/intro-to-AWS-cloud-computing.md

 AWS services are typically grouped into different categories like compute, networking, storage, applications, databases, and analytics.

 **Compute**
+Compute resources can be considered the brains and processing power that are required by applications and systems to carry out computational abilities via a series of instructions.
 * Amazon EC2: Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud
 * AWS Lambda: AWS Lambda is a serverless, event-driven compute service that allows you to run code without managing servers.
 * AWS Elastic Beanstalk: AWS Elastic Beanstalk is a Platform as a Service that facilitates quick deployment of your applications by providing all the application services that you need for your application.